 I dislike shopping and don't dance.

 The bottom line in this section is that there isn't anything I'm not willing to share outside of what I know about other people that they may want to be kept confidential.
-There are a number of things I'm not proud of, same as most I reckon.
+There are a few things I'm not proud of, same as most people I reckon.

-If your homophobic, pro life conservative, heavy drinker, drug user, seriously religious, insolvent, racist, radical tree huger, tea party supporter or looking for a sugar daddy don't waste your time trying to connect with me.
+If your allergic to cats, homophobic, pro life conservative, heavy drinker, drug user, seriously religious, insolvent, racist, radical tree huger, tea party supporter or looking for a sugar daddy don't waste your time trying to connect with me.

 In my early 30s I had sever back pain that a bottle of aspirin a week wasn't helping very much.
 A guy at work told me about his taking a massage workshop.
 Having read that it could help with back pain I was interested and went for a 2 weekend workshop.
 After the first weekend the pain went away.
 It was at the home of a couple in the Santa Cruz mountains.
 There was a wooden hot tub made from an old wine barrel wherein we all started.
 Having frequented the nude beaches of northern California I was at ease with that and the owners, Rita and Loren, would demonstrate on each other then we would pair off and practice.
 It was wonderfully relaxing and the relief from pain was fantastic.

-A remarkable thing happened at all the workshops, the first meeting was in the large room furnished only with pillows and everybody was clothed sitting as far away from anyone else as possible.
+A remarkable thing happened at the workshops with people new to the experience meeting in the large room furnished only with pillows.
+Everybody was clothed sitting as far away from anyone else as possible.
 Rita and Loren would explain what they would be doing and their philosophy of how as children we are touched and held without reservation, but as we mature touching is construed to be threatening thus depriving us of contact leading to emotional and physical problems.
 After the introduction we’d undress and get in the hot tub.
 Rita and Loren would demonstrate on each other then we’d pair off and practice.
 At the end of the session we’d meet the large room again without clothes, but now we’d all be sitting as close to each other as we could get.
 The transformation was amazing.

 I took another workshop and eventually joined the membership program there.
 They had a pool next to the tub a lounge and massage rooms with 2 tables in each room for the members to use.
 There were only 2 rules: no sex and take responsibility for yourself.

 A lot of people coupled from meeting there and more then a few marriages, mine included.
-The #1 rule was "no sex" but of course there was but rarely on the premises.
-The body responds to being touched and genitals are part of the body.
+The #1 rule was "no sex" but of course there was but rarely on the premises which was grounds for eviction The body responds to being touched and genitals are part of the body.
 When giving or receiving a massage I didn't feel it was complete without genitalia being included.
 Often this caused sexual arousal for everyone taking part.
 What can I say, stuff happens.

 Once a month there was a Friday night mini workshop.
-Everything from Sufi dancing to dieting, and sex.
+Everything from Sufi dancing to dieting, and sexuality.
 The ones on sex were always well attended.
 On the Friday before Halloween we had the annual body painting party.
-Imagine 50 or so naked people with paint and ink in a crazy quilt, madcap extravaganza of color with an absence of pattern and inhibitions.
+Imagine 50+ naked people with paint and ink in a crazy quilt, madcap extravaganza of color with an absence of pattern and inhibitions.
 Then the group shower...need I say more?

 The only time I saw a guy with an erection was during a sexually workshop and sometimes during a massage.
 As I previously said the body responds to being touched, that was acceptable, just not being acted upon.
 A few times when I traded a massage with someone we got together at home.
 We even had a name for it 'the zip-less fuck' meaning no expectations expressed or implied.
 We did talk about sex a lot.
 I attribute much of my sexual edification to these discussions.